Loading...

 Source: Ulysses Ortega for The Standard

 Shakedown Street, a longstanding tradition among Deadheads, is equal parts renegade flea market, art fair, and cultural exchange.
 At its best, it feels like a psychedelic souk run by tie-dye visionaries.
-At its worst, well permits have become mandatory, and this year’s restriction to just 100 vendors has caused grumbling among longtime participants.
+At its worst, well permits have become mandatory, and this year’s restriction to just 100 vendors caused grumbling among participants.
 But in San Francisco, you need a permit to do just about anything.

 A large, pale green dragon sculpture with wings towers behind a crowd of smiling people outdoors near trees and bushes.